-Vitamins A, C, E and K boost immune system and prevent and help fight free radicals and certain cancers (prostate, pancreas etc).
-Also, fibers present in tomatoes are very beneficial for digestive system by improving digestion and preventing constipation.
+Vitamins A, C, E, and K boost the immune system and prevent and help fight free radicals and certain cancers (prostate, pancreas, etc).
+Also, fibers present in tomatoes are very beneficial for the digestive system by improving digestion and preventing constipation.

 Antioxidants and carotenoids protect our cells from destructive free radicals - molecules that can harm cells and damage DNA.

-Long story short, tomatoes reduce heart diseases and prevent stroke, they prevent and help fight various cancers, prevent kidney and gall bladder stones, improve health of skin, hair, eyes, bones etc., boost immune system, reduce blood clot risk etc.
+Long story short, tomatoes reduce heart diseases and prevent stroke, they prevent and help fight various cancers, prevent kidney and gall bladder stones, improve the health of skin, hair, eyes, bones, etc., boost the immune system, reduce blood clot risk, etc.

-Tomatoes also improve taste of many foods, cooked or raw.
-If you have chance to enjoy organic tomatoes from your own garden, do so on a daily basis - include them into your salads, sandwiches and cocktails whenever you have opportunity.
-Although cooking can lead to loss of some vitamins due to the heat, feel free to add unpeeled tomatoes to your dishes - they will improve taste and increase amount of available lycopene and other beneficial compounds.
+Tomatoes also improve the taste of many foods, cooked or raw.
+If you have a chance to enjoy organic tomatoes from your own garden, do so on a daily basis - include them into your salads, sandwiches, and cocktails whenever you have the opportunity.
+Although cooking can lead to loss of some vitamins due to the heat, feel free to add unpeeled tomatoes to your dishes - they will improve taste and increase the amount of available lycopene and other beneficial compounds.

 If you don't have your own garden, tomatoes can be grown in the pots, indoors, especially cherry tomatoes that can be grown in hanging baskets without any additional support near the windows, with or without artificial lighting.